 Author of eight books of poetry and numerous chapbooks, Anselm Berrigan earned a BA from SUNY Buffalo and an MFA from Brooklyn College.
-His collections of poetry include Integrity & Dramatic Life (1999), Zero Star Hotel (2002), Some Notes on My Programming (2006), Free Cell (2009), Something for Everybody (forthcoming, fall 2018)and the book-length poems Notes from Irrelevance (2011) and Primitive State (2015).
+His collections of poetry include Integrity & Dramatic Life (1999), Zero Star Hotel (2002), Some Notes on My Programming (2006), Free Cell (2009), Something for Everybody (2018)and the book-length poems Notes from Irrelevance (2011) and Primitive State (2015).
 His book Come In Alone (2016) is made up entirely of poems written in rectangle-form out at the edges of the page.
 An on-going body of work entitled “Pregrets” has been collected in the chapbooks Pregrets (2014) and Degrets (2017).

 With his mother, Alice Notley, and brother, Edmund Berrigan, he coedited The Collected Poems of Ted Berrigan (2005), and Selected Poems of Ted Berrigan (2011).
 He is the poetry editor for The Brooklyn Rail, a print and online arts & culture monthly, and he edited a volume of interviews with poets and artists, What Is Poetry: Just Kidding, I Know You Know (Interviews from the Poetry Project Newsletter 1983-2009), published in 2017.
 As a member of the subpress publishing collective he has published books of poetry by Hoa Nguyen, Steve Carey, Adam DeGraff, and Brendan Lorber.
 With visual artist Jonathan Allen he collaborated on the book Loading (2013).